isomerpages/moe-bendemeersec/_for-parents/Sec One Registration 2023/Appeal for Transfer to Bendemeer Secondary School.md

 description: ""
 third_nav_title: Sec One Registration 2023
 ---
 #### **Medical Appeal Exercise by MOE**

-For students **with serious medical conditions or severe physical impairments**, please submit your application to the General Office of Bendemeer Secondary School by **Thursday, 22nd December 2022, 12:00 pm**.
+Requests for school transfer out of Bendemer Secondary School due to **serious medical conditions or severe physical impairments**, please submit your application to the General Office of Bendemeer Secondary School by **Thursday, 22nd December 2022, 12:00 pm**.

 All appeals must be accompanied by relevant supporting documents, such as medical reports and letters from doctors.